 Mcleodganj is also fondly known as Little Tibet.
 The Dalai Lama lives here and the place is dominated by Refugee Tibetans so yes, there is authentic Tibetan Food available all over the town.
 Kailash Restaurant is probably the most famous one in all of Mcleodganj.

 Ask at your hotel and they will all advise you to go there.
 Jimmy’s Tibetan Cuisine and Tibet Kitchen are two other good restaurants.
 If you are in Dharamkot, try Tibetan at Trek & Dine only.
 Their momos are one of the best I have ever had.

 Lung Ta Japanese Restaurant is the most known place to try some authentic Japanese food.
 Other restaurants like Nick’s Italian Kitchen and Sakura Hotel too serve Japanese dishes.

 Unfortunately, I found the Indian food in this area to be just about average.
 There was nothing too great about it.
 Punjabi food was very bland.
-I would recommend try something Himachali though.
-If you know of a good Indian restaurant here, please do comment and suggest me the name.
+I would recommend trying something Himachali though.
+If you know of a good Indian restaurant here, please do comment and suggest the name.

 Also Read: Chitkul – How to Plan your Trip and Explore?

 Listed below are some interesting items you can buy in Mcleodganj.

 - Singing Bowls: These Bowls produce a beautiful melody when rubbed with a wooden stick.